 Proposals will be sent for external review.
 Once reviews have been received, a selection panel consisting of ISIS senior staff and members of the ISIS user community will rank the proposals for potential funding.
 In addition to the above selection criteria, ISIS will seek a breadth of science areas and partnering universities when making a final decision on which applications will be supported.

-The panel will meet to review proposals soon after the application deadline, and applicants will be informed in early 2019, after which a list of funded project titles and PIs will be published.
+The panel will meet to review proposals soon after the application deadline, and applicants will be informed in late 2019 or early 2020, after which a list of funded project titles and PIs will be published.

 Applicants should provide the information requested on the application form.
 In addition, a Gantt chart or project plan and a description of the research project to be undertaken should be provided.
-The description of the research project should take into account the selection criteria given above and should be a maximum of two pages for ISIS-only applications and three pages for joint ISIS and Diamond proposals.
+The description of the research project should take into account the selection criteria given above and should be a maximum of two pages..

 Certain information (applicant and institution, general project description) may be made public by ISIS for successful proposals.